cc-api/container-integrity-measurement-agent/docs/container-measurement-design.md

 ## Container Measurement Architecture

-For measurement purposes, Linux offers an [Integrity Measurement Architecture](https://sourceforge.net/p/linux-ima/wiki/Home/), serving as a subsystem designed to:
+For measurement purposes, Linux offers an [Integrity Measurement Architecture](https://sourceforge.net/p/linux-ima/wiki/Home/), a subsystem designed to:

 * Detect any alterations made to files, whether accidental or malicious, both remotely and locally.
 * Appraise a file's measurement against a pre-defined "good" value stored as an extended attribute.